 The Un-Gift Holiday Gift Guide

-This year’s gift guide is here to help!
-We’re calling it the Un-Gift Holiday Gift Guide because, while still gifting our traveling friends and family, we’re not adding to a pile of presents.
+Our annual gift guide is here to help!
+We’re calling it the Holiday Un-Gift Guide because, while still gifting our traveling friends and family, we’re not adding to a pile of presents.
 Instead, we’re rounding up gifts that can help our travelers go farther, go easier, or just plain go!
 No wrapping, no shipping, just giving.
 It’s a minimalist win-win Christmas!

 Side Bonus: Minimalist gifts such as these are also great for last minute shoppers.
 (Like our Rob, despite his best intentions.)